BlockstreamResearch/bip-frost-dkg/README.md

 We give a brief overview of the low-level building blocks of ChillDKG, namely the DKG protocols SimplPedPop and EncPedPod.
 We stress that **this document does not endorse the direct use of SimplPedPop or EncPedPod as DKG protocols.**
-While SimplPedPop and EncPedPop may in principle serve as building blocks for other DKG designs (e.g., for applications that already incorporate a consensus mechanism), this requires careful further consideration, which is not in the scope of this document.
+While SimplPedPop and EncPedPop may in principle serve as building blocks of other DKG protocols (e.g., for applications that already incorporate a consensus mechanism), this requires careful further consideration, which is not in the scope of this document.
-Consequently, we implementations should not expose the algorithms of the building blocks as part of a high-level API, which is intended to be safe to use.
+Consequently, implementations should not expose the algorithms of the building blocks as part of a high-level API, which is intended to be safe to use.

 Detailed specifications of SimplPedPop and EncPedPop are provided in the form of a Python implementation.